zeromq/zeromq.js/README.md

 ```
 Where `target` is your desired Electron version.
 This will download the correct binary for usage in Electron.

+For packaging your Electron application we recommend using [`electron-builder`](https://github.com/electron-userland/electron-builder) which handles rebuilding automatically.
+Enable the `npmSkipBuildFromSource` option to make use of the prebuilt binaries.
+For a real world example take a look at [nteract](https://github.com/nteract/nteract/blob/master/package.json).

 ## Installation - From Source

 If you are working on a Linux 32-bit system or want to install a developement version, you have to build `zeromq` from source.